tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Client-side-Logging-with-the-Microsoft-Azure-Storage-SDK-for-Java.md

 ```

- The GUID (ceba5ec6... in the sample) is the client request id assigned to the storage operation by the client-side storage library.
-For more information about the content of the message contained in the second pair of braces on each line, see the topic .
+ The GUID (ceba5ec6... in the sample) is the client request ID assigned to the storage operation by the client-side storage library.